 The same month, Lieutenant de Borde took command of the HQ Company.

-In March, the battalion participated in the disarmament of Chiang Kai-shek’s Chinese Nationalists.
+In March, the battalion participated in the disarmament of Chiang Kai-shek’s Nationalists.

 In late April, week-long Operation David occurred south of Hanoi, in the Quang Nguyen region.
 On April 21, 139 Viet Minh rebels were killed during a fierce battle, while another 29 rebels were imprisoned.

 Also in April, first reinforcements came from Algeria, under Lieutenant Roger Faulques.
-These were mainly young legionnaires having finished their basic training.
+These were mainly young legionnaires who had finished their basic training.
 Lieutenant Faulques would take command of PEG, a platoon to train and form future NCOs of the battalion.

 Between mid-May and mid-June, the 1er BEP participated in Operation Foudre in the Phu Ly and Nam Dinh regions, south of Hanoi, alongside the 3rd Battalion, 3e REI.
 As a result, more than 100 Viet Minh rebels were killed and over 160 imprisoned.
-The parachute battalion suffered 4 legionnaires killed, 18 men were wounded.
+The parachute battalion suffered four legionnaires killed and 18 men wounded.

 In the meantime, Lieutenant Jacques Morin left the battalion.
 He had previously commanded the Parachute Company, 3e REI.